Cover page for Level 4 myoActivation Training by Anatomic Medicine Foundation, featuring a green leaf logo and text

-This course is the final session in the series of four courses teaching a therapeutic approach for chronic pain care known as myoActivation.
+This course is the final session in a series of four courses teaching a therapeutic approach for chronic pain care known as myoActivation®.

-myoActivation combines release of muscles in sustained contraction, fascia in tension and relevant scars with the aim to resolve pain.
+myoActivation® combines the release of muscles in sustained contraction, fascia in tension and relevant scars with the aim of resolving pain.

 Participants will review clinical anatomy, practice new assessment techniques, and treat different regions of the body covered through the four levels of this course.